scallaway/basic-bot/README.md

 **Get your pen and paper ready, you're going to have to jot some stuff down.**

-You'll now see various information in the place of the button and you can choose whether you want to make your bot Public and/or require OAuth2 (or learn more if you're that way inclined).
+You'll now see various information in place of the button and you can now choose whether you want to make your bot Public and/or require OAuth2 (or learn more if you're that way inclined).

 Click the text that says *"click to reveal"* next to *"token"* and write down the long string of letters and numbers that it shows.
-This is how discord will know that the code you're writing is the bot you've said it is in this application.
+This is how discord will know that the code you're writing is the bot you've said it is here.

 Before you go anywhere, quickly scroll right back to the top and grab your **ClientID**.
 This is important for the next bit.